 - Constructive possession is when a firearm or ammunition is not found on a person but close enough to where it can be reasonably assumed that the person knew the firearm was present and had the capacity to exercise control over it.
 Convicted felons charged with constructive possession will still face prison time, though there is no mandatory minimum sentence.

 At maximum, a person convicted of Possession of a Firearm by a Convicted Felon can face up to 15 years in prison, up to 15 years of probation, and up to $10,000 in fines.
 Like all other weapons charges, these crimes are extremely serious and require the trained eye of an aggressive criminal defense lawyer in order to be successfully defended against.
 If you have been charged with felon in possession of a firearm, contact The Wiseman Law Firm today.
-Having defended the rights of the accused for more than 15 years, our Orlando criminal defense attorneys have the trial-tested experience and passion you need to minimize your chances of conviction.Call (407) 708-9127 or contact our office online today to get started.
+Having defended the rights of the accused for 20 years, our Orlando criminal defense attorneys have the trial-tested experience and passion you need to minimize your chances of conviction.Call (407) 708-9127 or contact our office online today to get started.